-The International Rescue Committee provides opportunities for refugees, asylees, victims of human trafficking, survivors of torture, and other immigrants to thrive in America.
-Each year, thousands of people, forced to flee violence and persecution, are welcomed by the people of the United States into the safety and freedom of America.
+The International Rescue Committee provides opportunities for refugees, asylees, victims of human trafficking, survivors of torture, and other immigrants to thrive in the United States.
 These individuals have survived against incredible odds.
-The IRC works with government bodies, civil society actors, and local volunteers to help them translate their past experiences into assets that are valuable to their new communities.
-In Sacramento and other offices across the country, the IRC helps them to rebuild their lives.
+Each year, thousands of people seeking protection from violence and persecution are welcomed into local communities in the U.S. In Sacramento and other offices across the country, the IRC helps them rebuild their lives.